eschnett/MPItrampoline/README.md

          (buf, count, (MP(Datatype))datatype, dest, tag, (MP(Comm))comm))
 ```

-Unfortunately, MPItrampoline does not yet wrap all MPI functions.
-It
+Unfortunately, MPItrampoline does not yet wrap the Fortran API.
+Your
-also currently only supports C and not yet Fortran.
-Your help is
-welcome.
+help is welcome.

 Wrapping Cray MPI, Intel MPI, MPICH, Microsoft-MPI, OpenMPI, and
 Spectrum MPI should be working with MPItrampoline.
 (Not all have been
 tested.)
 Certain MPI types, constants, and functions are difficult to
 wrap.
 Theoretically, there could be MPI libraries where it is not
-possible to implement the MPI ABI.
-If you encounter this, please let
+possible to implement the current MPI ABI.
+If you encounter this,
-me know -- maybe there is a work-around.
+please let me know -- maybe there is a work-around.